azjishlay/rcb-wk13-hot-restaurant/README.md

 This app schedules table reservation requests.
 Restaurant has 5 tables; first 5 requests get a reservation.
 Every request thereafter is queued to a waiting list.

-- Customer submits a reservation via `reservation.html`
+- Customer submits a reservation
 - If table is available, customer reservation for table is booked
 - If table is unavailable, customer reservation is added to waiting list